 The ARTAS System, reusable and disposable kits and upgrade kits are assembled exclusively for us by Evolve Corporation, or Evolve, a contract manufacturer based in Fremont, California.
 We have two master agreements with Evolve for the supply of the ARTAS System, and consumable products, including reusable and disposable procedure kits and upgrade kits used with the ARTAS System, pursuant to both of which we make purchases or a purchase order basis.
 The terms of these master agreements are substantially similar.
 The master agreement for the sale of ARTAS Systems was effective beginning on April 1, 2016 and the master agreement for the sale of kits used with the ARTAS System was effective beginning on March 1, 2016.
 Both agreements are effective for an initial term of two years and will continue to automatically renew for additional twelve month periods, subject to either party's right to terminate the agreement upon 180 days advance notice during the initial term if our quarterly forecasted demand falls below 75% of our historical forecasted demand for the same period in the previous year or upon 120 days' advance notice after the initial term.
-We have an agreement with Evolve for the pricing of certain components at certain quantities, which requires a minimum purchase from us.
-Otherwise, without this agreement, Evolve is not required and may not be able or willing, to meet our future requirements at current prices, or at all.
-We recently amended this agreement to extend the maturity date until August 2018.
+Our agreement with Evolve for the pricing of certain components at certain quantities has expired and we are currently negotiating a replacement agreement.
+Otherwise, Evolve is not required, and may not be able or willing, to meet our future requirements at current prices, or at all.